giubbas/SEI-project-one/readme.md

 ## Conclusions

-One of the greatest satisfactions is being able to create something you have imagined.
+One of the greatest satisfactions was being able to create something you have imagined.

 I had fun.
 Coding is great!